 The council formally re-values its land and buildings on a rolling programme to ensure they are revalued at least every five years, however in accordance with the Code all land and building values are reviewed annually for material changes and re-valued at 31st March if necessary.
-Valuations have been carried out both internally by the council's property section, headed by David Roberts MRICS, and externally.
+Valuations have been carried out both internally by the council's property section and externally.
 Valuations of land and buildings were carried out using the methodologies and bases of estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.